PrickettAcademy/Chemistry/chapter8/week15.md

 - 35.68 mol NH<sup>3</sup> * (17.04 g/1 mol) = 608.0 g of NH<sup>3</sup>
 - Finally, we use the percent yield to determine how many grams of ammonia was actually produced.
 Remember the formula %yield = actual/theoretical (remember that % means * 100)
 - 85.1% = actual/608.0 g --> actual = 0.851 * 608.0 g --> **actual = 517 g**

+CC5. empirical formula is CH.
+If its molar mass is 78.12 g, what is its molecular formula?
+- First, we need to know the molar mass of CH which is 12.01 + 1.01 = 13.02 g/mol
+- Now let's divide the 2 molar masses to figure out the multiplier in the molecular formula.
+This is always molecular formular / empirical formula because we want a whole number not a fraction (big number on top).
+- multiplier = 78.12/13.02 = 6
+- Now, we just multiply each element in the empircal formula by the multiplier
+- molecular formula = **C<sup>6</sup>H<sup>6</sup>**

+CC6.
+What is the molecular formula for aluminum oxide?
+- Remember first to look at the naming convention used.
+The second word DOES NOT HAVE a prefix.
+That means this is an ionic compound.
+- Now remember how to figure out ionic compounds.
+Use the column in the periodic table to convert each part into an ion then figure out how the ions fit together.
+- Al is in column 3A which means it can lose 3 electrons and become Al<sup>3+</sup>
+- O is in column 6A which means it can gain 2 electrons and become O<sup>2-</sup>
+- If you swap the numbers, we need 2 Al and 3 O which gives us **Al<sub>2</sub>O<sub>3</sub>**

 ## Optional videos